 CXL Ophthalmics Publishes Data Demonstrating Benefits of Ribostat™ for Transepithelial Cross-linking

-Patented Riboflavin and Sodium Iodide combination results in adequate and sufficient riboflavin delivery into the corneal stroma without epithelial removal
+Patented Riboflavin and Sodium Iodide combination results in adequate and sufficient riboflavin delivery into the corneal stroma without epithelial removal.

-Encinitas, CA, May 28, 2021 – CXL Ophthalmics, LLC, a clinical-stage company, today announced the publication of Ribostat™ data in the journal Clinical Ophthalmology.
+Encinitas, CA – CXL Ophthalmics, LLC, a clinical-stage company, today announced the publication of Ribostat™ data in the journal Clinical Ophthalmology.
 “The Effect of Sodium Iodide on Stromal Loading, Distribution and Degradation of Riboflavin in a Rabbit Model of Transepithelial Corneal Crosslinking”, describes an investigation into the effect of sodium iodide during transepithelial cross-linking.
 Sodium Iodide was found to increase the concentration of riboflavin in corneal stroma before and during the cross-linking procedure, helping to enable cross-linking without disruption or removal of the epithelium.

 Cross-linking is an established method to strengthen the corneas of keratoconus patients using riboflavin (vitamin B-2) and ultraviolet-A (UV-A) light.
 Traditionally, the corneal epithelium is removed so riboflavin solution can pass into the corneal stroma, where protein crosslinks are formed to strengthen the cornea.
 More solution is applied during the cross-linking process to replenish riboflavin which degrades upon exposure to UV-A. Ribostat is an investigational fixed-dose combination drug that contains iodide ions to protect riboflavin from breakdown during cross-linking.
 If approved, Ribostat would be the first drug to use this mechanism to enable trans-epithelial (“epi-on”) cross-linking.